-- If demand for buying government debt falls, the price of bonds rise, pushing up bond yields, increasing the cost of borrowing.
+- If demand for buying government debt falls, the price of bonds rises, pushing up bond yields, increasing the cost of borrowing.

 - Some European countries like Ireland and Italy have seen rapid increases in bond yields, making it very expensive to service the debt.
 This is because markets worry about their ability to repay debt.

 - Between 2008-17 – the UK has seen a rise in debt levels, but interest rates have actually fallen.

 Bond yields in the UK have fallen since 2007 because: